uhm-descartes/ee342/morea/axioms/module-axioms.md

 morea_sort_order: 21
 ---

-The photo you see associated with this module is Andrey Nikolaevich Kolmogorov (1903-1987), who has fundamentally transformed probability theory, logic, topology, information theory, computational complexity mechanics, and many other areas.
-His academic career started with his contributions as an editor of the mathematical section of his school journal at the age of 5---where he noticed that regularity in the sum of the first $$n$$ odd numbers (the first $$n$$ odd numbers sum to
+The photo you see is Andrey Nikolaevich
-$$n^2$$).
-Kolmogorov also contributed our modern probability space formulation at a later age.
+Kolmogorov (1903-1987). who fundamentally transformed probability theory, logic, topology, information theory, computational complexity mechanics, and many other areas.